• Skip to primary navigation

 There are many hospitals, and some offer all-shifts while others offer half-shifts.
 Knowing the shift availability in advance can help you prepare.
 You might work eight-hour shifts and occasionally work half-shifts.

 Nurses might have a 12-hour shift schedule they must adhere to in certain hospitals.
-While nursing might be a significant part of your life, you may need to figure out how different shifts may affect your daily life and your weekly schedule.
+While nursing might be a significant part of your life, you may need to figure out how different shifts affect your daily life and weekly schedule.

 13. What is your policy on overtime?